1ylwang/HeZhang1994.github.io/README.md

 # Personal Website Development

-This is the source HTML and CSS files of developing my personal website.
+This is the HTML5 implementation of developing my personal website.

+The main template (see SourceTemplate_privy) is forked from [TEMPLATED](http://templated.co).

 # Description